AllenInstitute/sonata/docs/SONATA_DEVELOPER_GUIDE.md

 **recenter** [INT8] - Optional reserved attribute, if the value is set to 0, morphology would _not_ be moved to (0, 0, 0) prior to rotation / translation.

 **dynamics_params** - Define parameter overrides for nodes.
 This attribute can exist in the node_types.csv file in which case a .json file is referenced, which should contain a dictionary of keys and values.
 A key should be a valid name in the namespace of parameters of the model, and the value specifies the assigned parameter override.
-Alternatively, dynamics_params overrides can be specified for each individual node in a group, in the corresponding nodes HDF5.
+Alternatively, dynamics_params overrides can be specified for each individual node in a group in the corresponding H5 dataset.
 In this case,  a dynamics_params HDF5 group contains datasets named according to the parameter of the model to override in the namespace of parameters of the model (see Table 1).
 The length of such datasets is the number of nodes in the group.

 Note that if an override is defined  for a given name in both the nodes HDF5 file and the nodes_types CSV file, then the HDF5 file will override the latter.